Keeping 1st level and 2nd level IT support teams in sync

 The solution: issue and comment synchronization

 These pain points are the reason why our developers created a solution that lets 2nd-level support teams access and add information to 1st-level support tickets directly from within their own JIRA environment.
-It's called Backbone Issue Sync, and the latest 3.1 version features improved JIRA Service Desk integration.
-With Backbone 3.1, you can automatically synchronize issues between 1st-level support's JIRA Service Desk instance and 2nd-level support's JIRA or JIRA service desk instance.
+It's called Backbone Issue Sync, and the latest 3.1 version features improved JIRA Service Management integration.
+With Backbone 3.1, you can automatically synchronize issues between 1st-level support's JIRA Service Management instance and 2nd-level support's JIRA or JIRA Service Management instance.
 As soon as a 1st-level agent asks the 2nd-level support team to get involved (e.g. by adding the label "2nd-level"), automatic synchronization to 2nd-level support's JIRA instance can be triggered.
 This way, 2nd-level support agents have direct access to all relevant support tickets from their own system.

 Backbone synchronizes issues between support teams using separate JIRA instances to keep them on the same page